trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 npm install
 ```

-Next, we will install all the dependencies we need for the dapp:
+Next, we will install all the dependencies we need for the app:

 ```
 npm install --save-dev sass